The half marathon distance is 13.1 miles — it’s exactly half the distance of a full marathon (26.2 miles).

 1. Be consistent with your training

-When people talk about half marathon nutrition, they often talk about race day.
+When people think about half marathon nutrition, they often focus on what to eat on race day.

 4. Pace yourself properly